Last Updated on

 - Competitors analysis, peak at your competitor’s site and see what are they up to.
 It might not be useful and you’ll be reassured that your site is performing better than theirs or you’ll find something useful to try for your own site and capitalize on it.
 So don’t be afraid to analyse your competitors, they’re probably doing the same to you.

 That was Ricemedia’s On-Site Optimisation Checklist.
 If you’re unsure why your site is under performing or want to know how else can you improve you site, go through that checklist and find out.
-If you want to see how else Ricemedia can improve your on-site optimisation and our other SEO services, get in touch today.
+If you want to see how else Ricemedia can improve your on-site optimisation and our other PPC or SEO services, get in touch today.